Mercandj/compose-aspect-ratio-reference/readme.md

 ## What?

-Jetpack Compose [`Modifier.aspectRatio`](https://developer.android.com/reference/kotlin/androidx/compose/ui/Modifier#(androidx.compose.ui.Modifier).aspectRatio(kotlin.Float,kotlin.Boolean)) does not let you choose the reference.
+Jetpack Compose [`Modifier.aspectRatio`](https://developer.android.com/reference/kotlin/androidx/compose/ui/Modifier#(androidx.compose.ui.Modifier).aspectRatio(kotlin.Float,kotlin.Boolean)) does not let you choose the reference to compute the ration.

-**Goal.** Choose the reference to compute the ratio based on:
+**Goal.** Be able to choose compose the ratio based on:

 - `parent width`
 - `parent height`